 Andrew Zhang, a junior at the University of Texas at Austin, is a Washington, D.C., reporting fellow.
 He is returning to the Tribune after working last fall as an engagement fellow, a role in which he wrote a variety of newsletters and programmed social content.
 Before the Tribune, Andrew was an editor and reporter at The Daily Texan.

-Disclosure: Northwestern University - Medill School of Journalism, Politico, New York Times and University of Texas at Austin have been financial supporters of The Texas Tribune, a nonprofit, nonpartisan news organization that is funded in part by donations from members, foundations and corporate sponsors.
+Disclosure: Northwestern University - Medill School of Journalism, Politico, New York Times, Texas A&M University and the University of Texas at Austin have been financial supporters of The Texas Tribune, a nonprofit, nonpartisan news organization that is funded in part by donations from members, foundations and corporate sponsors.
 Financial supporters play no role in the Tribune's journalism.
 Find a complete list of them here.